ironhack-labs/unit-testing-guided-example/README.md

 It's up to you to decide what values the `multiply` function should be called with, and what values are expected as a result.

 Follow the same naming pattern for tests that you find in the other test files.
-You can also consult [the `jest` documentation](https://jestjs.io/docs/expect), although you shouldn't need to.
+You can also consult the [Jest documentation](https://jestjs.io/docs/expect), although you shouldn't need to.

-## Iteration 9 - Committing solution and checking results
+## Iteration 8 - Committing solution and checking results

 You have solved all of the prior iterations.
 All of the tests are passing locally.